Nextag-lasergame/Embedded-utility-library/README.md

     - 5, 6, 7, or 8 data bits
     - No, even or odd parity
     - 1 or 2 stop bits
     - Variable baud rate
+- Basic logging functionality
+    - Premade loggers for uart with baud rate of 9600 and 115200
+    - Ability to create your own custom loggers
+- Digital IO
 ### Future features:
-- Digital IO
 - ADC
 - SPI
-- Logging
 - File IO
 - PWM
 - Timers